 Maple Village Waldorf School complies with all California vaccination and reporting laws and encourages parents to make informed vaccination decisions in partnership with their family health care provider.
 Employees of the school do not give medical advice.

 Starting January 1, 2021, medical exemptions can only be issued through the California Immunization Registry – Medical Exemption website (CAIR-ME) by physicians licensed in California.
 Please talk to your child’s health care provider for more information.

-For more information on exemptions, visit https://www.shotsforschool.org/laws/exemptions/
+For more detailed information on exemptions, visit https://www.shotsforschool.org/laws/exemptions/